maxvisser/rocketchat.github.io/_posts/2018/06/2018-06-7-android-2-4-release.md

 * <a target="_blank" href="https://github.com/luciofm">@luciofm</a>
 * <a target="_blank" href="https://github.com/Poussinou">@Poussinou</a>

-## 2.3.1 Fixes:
+## 2.3.0 and 2.3.1 Fixes:

-These were predominantly crash fixes, please see [#1345](https://github.com/RocketChat/Rocket.Chat.Android/pull/1345) for more details.
+These were predominantly crash fixes, please see [#1345](https://github.com/RocketChat/Rocket.Chat.Android/pull/1345) and [#1351](https://github.com/RocketChat/Rocket.Chat.Android/pull/1351) for more details.

 ## Download and Review

-You can download or update the app from the [Google Play Store](https://play.google.com/store/apps/details?id=chat.rocket.android) or download the [2.3.0 .apk](https://github.com/RocketChat/Rocket.Chat.Android/releases/tag/v2.3.0) or the [2.3.1 .apk](https://github.com/RocketChat/Rocket.Chat.Android/releases/tag/v2.3.1) from the GitHub repo.
+You can download or update the app from the [Google Play Store](https://play.google.com/store/apps/details?id=chat.rocket.android) or download the [2.4.0.apk](https://github.com/RocketChat/Rocket.Chat.Android/releases/tag/v2.4.0) from the GitHub repo.

 We'd also really appreciate your reviews on the Google Play Store.